Myosotis capitata: Description

+Type specimen of Myosotis capitata collected at "Lord Auckland's group" (Auckland Islands) likely by Joseph Dalton Hooker during the Ross expedition.

 Myosotis capitata plants are small rosettes that may cluster together into tufts or loose clumps.
 The rosette leaves have petioles 8–25 mm long.
 The rosette leaf blades are 13–48 mm long by 4–19 mm wide (length: width ratio 1.5–4.2: 1), elliptic, oblanceolate or narrowly obovate, widest at or above the middle, with an obtuse apex.
 The upper surface of the leaf is densely covered in long silky forward-facing hairs, while on the lower surface the hairs are shorter, fewer and also forward-facing.
 Each rosette has 2–7 ascending to erect, branched, ebracteate inflorescences that are up to 37 cm long.
 The cauline leaves on the lower part of the inflorescence are similar to the rosette leaves, and decrease in size toward the tip.
 There can be up to 150 flowers condensed near the top of each inflorescence.
 Although the flowers are borne on short pedicels, they do not have bracts.
 The calyx is 2–4 mm long at flowering and 4–6 mm long at fruiting, lobed to half or more of its length, and densely covered in long, forward-facing silky hairs.
 The corolla is deep blue, up to 10 mm in diameter, with a cylindrical tube, petals that are rounded and flat, and small yellow scales alternating with the petals.
 The anthers are partly exserted, with the tips only surpassing the scales.
 The four smooth, shiny, black nutlets are 1.4–2.1 mm long by 1.0–1.7 mm wide and ovoid in shape.

 The chromosome number of M. capitata is 2n = 46.

 It flowers and fruits from November to February.